PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/checked-practice-emails.md

 Good work on your code for the XXX practice problem!
 It is satisfactory.

 I posted some minor feedback as comments on the diff of your pull request XXX .
 I suggest you spend some time implementing it to practice good habits.

 Once you're done with any cleanup, merge your pull request into master, delete that feature branch, `pull master` locally, and delete the feature branch locally.

-Please let me know if you have any further questions or feedback.
+Please let me know if you have any questions or feedback.

 Best,
 David